a-johnston/5kgl/README.md

 ./demo.bin
 ```

 Bam!
-You should have a demo.
+You should see suzanne.

 Currently implemented:
 - Shaders